digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 Indicates whether or not http traffic should be redirected to https.
 Options are `true` or `false`.
 Defaults to `false`.

-If `true`, then at least one HTTPS or HTTP/2 port must be defined.
+Note that [redirecting only works to HTTPS and HTTP/2 on port 443](https://www.digitalocean.com/docs/networking/load-balancers/overview/#https-and-http-2).
+Therefore, setting the annotation to `true` also means that a service on port 443 must be defined.

 ## service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol